Palomino19/project-structure-1/README.md

 -   A project is being tested (automated)
 -   A project is being documented
 -   A project is using a CI/CD strategy
--   A project is being organized by features

 ### The primary goals of the structure are